dcampagnari/evilmath/README.md

-# evilmath -- randomly swap signs in you maths
+# evilmath -- randomly swap signs in your maths

 ## Description
 Use the macro `\evilmath` to make signs math active and have them swap randomly with a certain probability.